genhaiyu/jekyll-blog-routine-deploy-script/README.md

 Otherwise, it only updates, builds, deploys, releases after each commit to GitHub.

 - Quick steps:
-  * Copy the `A sample of Jekyll blog` repository to a server.
+  * Copy the `A sample of Jekyll blog` repository to a server, or choose your own Jekyll.
-    * This [A sample of Jekyll blog](https://github.com/genhaiyu/jekyll-example) is a basic Jekyll skeleton, can be released an example quickly.
+    * This [A sample of Jekyll blog](https://github.com/genhaiyu/jekyll-example) is a Jekyll skeleton for releases an example quickly purpose.
   * Go to the repository directory on the server, build this script to automatically initial or routine update.

 ```markdown